HannahPadd/gimmick-vortex/README.md

 # Web Vortex
-A browser based stepfile editor.
-This is very much a work in progress!!!
+A browser based stepfile editor using vuejs, pixijs, typescript and golang This is very much a work in progress!!!
 Everyone is welcome to submit pull requests.

 # Plans